cdktf/cdktf-provider-snowflake/docs/sequence.go.md

 - *Type:* *f64

-The amount the sequence will increase by each time it is used.
+(Default: `1`) The amount the sequence will increase by each time it is used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/sequence#increment Sequence#increment}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/sequence#increment Sequence#increment}

 ---